lizargall/lizargall/website/docs/intro.md

 ![Problems solved, content created](/img/problems_solved.png)

-Welcome to my technical writing portfolio.
+Welcome to my portfolio.
 Here are a few suggestions to get you started!

+## Technical writing samples:

 - [Aria Data Tools Overview](/adt/adt_overview.mdx)
     - Straightforward introduction to Aria Data Tools, from July 2022.
 The first open tooling we released for working the Aria data.